Professor Peter Rathjen has been the Vice-Chancellor and President of the University of Tasmania since March 2011.

 As a biochemist, Professor Rathjen specialised in embryonic stem cell research.
 With his wife, Dr Joy Rathjen, he established an internationally recognised research programme into stem cell biology and stem cell therapies.
 Professor Rathjen was a founding member of the Australian Research Council Special Research Centre for the Molecular Genetics of Development and the Australian Stem Cell Centre.

-Professor Rathjen is a non-executive director of the Board of Universities Australia.
-He is on the Board of the Australian Science Media Centre and is a patron of the Australian Institute of Policy and Science Tall Poppy Campaign.
+Professor Rathjen is on the Board of the Australian Science Media Centre and is a patron of the Australian Institute of Policy and Science Tall Poppy Campaign.

 Prior to taking up this position in March 2011, Professor Rathjen was Deputy Vice-Chancellor (Research) at the University of Melbourne, where he also held the position of Dean of Science from 2006.
 Before joining the University of Melbourne, he was Executive Dean, Faculty of Sciences, at the University of Adelaide.